-There are actually different types of termites that can invade your home.
+There are different types of termites that can invade your home.
 Here is one of the best references on termites.
-Without a doubt you will learn things about termites you never know by taking a look at this resource.
+Without a doubt, you will learn things about termites you never know by taking a look at this resource.

 There is nothing that will strike fear into a home buyer faster than prior evidence of water in a home.
-In my experience this is one of the leading causes of a buyer backing out of a real estate transaction.
-Water penetration is an fairly common inspection problem.
-There of course varying degrees of water issues.
+In my experience, this is one of the leading causes of a buyer backing out of a real estate transaction.
+Water penetration is a reasonably common inspection problem.
+There, of course, varying degrees of water issues.

-Maybe all it requires is a sump pump which is fairly easy to install.
-If the issue is something more severe you may need some kind of French drain system which can be fairly expensive to install.
+Maybe all it requires is a sump pump, which is reasonably easy to install.
+If the issue is something more severe, you may need a French drain system, which can be relatively expensive to install.
 If you are lucky and the water is just coming through a crack, that should also be easily fixed.
-Sometimes it is as simple as having ggod drainage with a sound gutter system.
+Sometimes it is as simple as having good drainage with a sound gutter system.

-Proper drainage is very important for the integrity of your home.
+Proper drainage is essential for the integrity of your home.
 Water leads to erosion and to mold inside the house, neither of which a buyer wants.
-Fortunately these issues are fixable.
-Hopefully the inspector caught it before things got too bad.
-Otherwise you could be looking at substantial damage.
+Fortunately, these issues are fixable.
+Hopefully, the inspector caught it before things got too bad.
+Otherwise, you could be looking at substantial damage.

 With moisture often comes mold, a real problem for homeowners.
 Mold is one of the things that are at the forefront of real estate sales at the moment.
-A large portion of home buyers have become educated as to the health issues that mold can cause.
-Anyone who has an upper respiratory issue will be really susceptible to mold.
+A large portion of home buyers has become educated as to the health issues that mold can cause.
+Anyone who has an upper respiratory problem will be really susceptible to mold.

-While there is no federal regulation in place that says you have to fix a radon issue a buyer is going to expect that you will.
+While there is no federal regulation in place that says you have to fix a radon issue, a buyer will expect that you will.
 Testing for radon has become very common in real estate transactions.
 Some important things that you need to know about radon testing include these facts:

 - The test will be conducted over a minimum of 48 hours.

-- The EPA recommends that a home be under 4.0 picocures per liter of air.
+- The EPA recommends that a home is under 4.0 picocuries per liter of air.

-- If your home has radon the common solution is installing a PVC pipe into the slab of your home and venting out through the roof.
+- If your home has radon, the standard solution is installing a PVC pipe into your home slab and venting out through the roof.

 - A fan is attached to the pipe creating a vacuum that removes most of the radon before it enters the home.